califf653/Final_Project_MUSA550/index.md

 ### Diabetes

-Diabetes has a similar relationship to healthcare access as asthma.
+Diabetes has a similar scatterplot as that of asthma.
 Firstly, it is pretty highly occuring, and it's very related to healthcare access particularly in the larger cities of Philadelphia and Pittsburgh.

 <div id="altair-diabetes"></div>
 <div id="altair-diabetesc"></div>